rschristopher/ischristtrue.com/src/truth.md

  [Nietzsche](https://en.wikipedia.org/wiki/Friedrich_Nietzsche),
  [Hegel](https://en.wikipedia.org/wiki/Georg_Wilhelm_Friedrich_Hegel),
   [Wittgenstein](https://en.wikipedia.org/wiki/Friedrich_Nietzsche),
- and maybe others.
+ and many others.
 Or perhaps the absurdists like [Camus](https://en.wikipedia.org/wiki/Albert_Camus).
  Or postmodernists like
  [Foucault](https://en.wikipedia.org/wiki/Michel_Foucault), assuming
  you have the temprament for it.
-And now, after a lot of reading, all you know is that the mere concept of objective truth doesn't
+And now, after a lot of study, all you know is that the mere concept of objective truth doesn't